zdenek-nemec/sandbox/file-explorer/README.md

 # File Explorer

-Application that explores given path and logs all existing sub-directories and files.
+Application that explores given path and reports all files saved in it and its sub-directories.
+Created to aid with salvaging the data from MP2TB.

 Log entry